 flatpak update com.google.Chrome

-Quick Tip: Verify with flatpak info com.google.Chrome
+flatpak info com.google.Chrome

 What Makes Chrome Browser Special

-- Speed: Loads pages and apps lightning-fast.
+- Speed: Loads pages and apps lightning-fast with AI-enhanced memory management.

 Chrome Browser Screenshots